Hollowscope4022/Playstation-Plus-linux/README.md

 ![image](https://user-images.githubusercontent.com/106441310/190978484-cabd6485-b8fe-4aaf-890b-e95d3638c696.png)<!--psplus logo-->

-PS Plus games also will not launch unless you have a controller connected, so make you you've got one hooked up, and then click on the tv icon at the top right to switch to controller mode.
+PS Plus games also will not launch unless you have a controller connected, so make sure you've got one hooked up, and then click on the tv icon at the top right to switch to controller mode.
 Happy streaming!

 ![image](https://user-images.githubusercontent.com/106441310/190978737-94ab5305-26df-4a1f-9932-aa19302fbf23.png)<!--psplus controller mode-->